paulgovan/eAnalytics/README.md

 * Trends: identify changes in the industry over time
 * Explorer: discover new relationships in the data

+# Overview
+eAnalytics is a [Shiny](http://shiny.rstudio.com) web application, which is powered by the excellent [rCharts](http://rcharts.io), [Leaflet](https://rstudio.github.io/leaflet/), [dygraphs](https://rstudio.github.io/dygraphs/), and [googleVis](https://cran.r-project.org/web/packages/googleVis/vignettes/googleVis_examples.html) packages.

+eAnalytics has the largest open database of US energy industry information, providing interactive and dynamic web analytics to industry stakeholders.

 # Getting Started
-eAnalytics is a [Shiny](http://shiny.rstudio.com) web application, which is powered by the excellent [rCharts](http://rcharts.io), [Leaflet](https://rstudio.github.io/leaflet/), [dygraphs](https://rstudio.github.io/dygraphs/), and [googleVis](https://cran.r-project.org/web/packages/googleVis/vignettes/googleVis_examples.html) packages.
 You can run eAnalytics in [R](https://www.r-project.org) with:

 ```S
 require(shiny)
 runGitHub('paulgovan/eAnalytics')
 ```

 Or you can access the app through your browser at [pgovan.shinyapps.io/eAnalytics](https://pgovan.shinyapps.io/eAnalytics).
 For more information about the app, visit the [eAnalytics](http://paulgovan.wix.com/eAnalytics) site.
+To learn more about our project, see this [publication](http://ascelibrary.org/doi/abs/10.1061/9780784413012.143).

 # Source Code
 The source code and project data is available at [https://github.com/paulgovan/eAnalytics](https://github.com/paulgovan/eAnalytics)